Shirley Jones: The Partridge Family

-During its first season, it became a hit and was screened in over 70 countries.
+During its first season, the series became a hit and was screened in over 70 countries.
 Within months, Jones and her co-stars were pop culture television icons.
-Her real-life 20-year-old stepson David Cassidy, who was an unknown actor at the time, played Shirley Partridge's eldest son Keith and became a teen idol.
+Her 20-year-old stepson David Cassidy, who was an unknown actor at the time, played Shirley Partridge's eldest son Keith and became a teen idol.

 The show also spawned a number of albums and singles by The Partridge Family, performed by David Cassidy and Shirley Jones.
-That same year, "I Think I Love You" reached number one on the Billboard Hot 100 music chart, making Jones the second person, after Frank Sinatra, and the first woman to win an acting Oscar and also have a number-one hit on that chart, an achievement only matched by Cher and Barbra Streisand (Cher had already topped the singles chart with I Got You Babe in 1965, but did not win her Oscar until 1987).
+That same year, their single "I Think I Love You" reached number one on the Billboard Hot 100 music chart, making Jones the second person, after Frank Sinatra, and the first woman to win an acting Oscar and also have a number-one hit on that chart.
+Her achievement was matched only by Cher and Barbra Streisand.
 The Partridge Family won a NARM award for the best-selling single of the year in 1970 for their hit "I Think I Love You".
 In 1971, The Partridge Family was nominated for a Grammy under the Best New Artist category.

-By 1974, it was one of six series to be canceled that year (along with Room 222, The F.B.I., The Brady Bunch, Owen Marshall: Counselor at Law, and Here's Lucy) to make room for new shows.
+The series' run ended in 1974.